CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-10-02.md

 ### German Sovereign Tech fund is open for applications
 *   @sjn - stalled: work is registered in a spreadsheet
 *   @sjn - had a chat with STF at #OSSummit
-*   @sjn summarizes results - a company involment would smooth things.
+*   @sjn summarizes results - a company involvement (or any other business or institution) would smooth things.
 Ovid said he could help

 ### Ongoing vulnerabilities
-*   @tux checked with p5p.
+*   @tux checked a possible candidate for a CVE in the Unicode area of perl CORE with p5p.
 No further action required
-*   Someone should have a look at https://github.com/mojolicious/mojo/pull/1791 and consider if this is a vulnerability
+*   https://github.com/mojolicious/mojo/pull/1791 needs triage to see if this is a vulnerability. @stigtsp is working on a PR that addresses this

 ### Secure by Default
 *   @stigtsp - Fedora started with patched cpanm